core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 From then on, the endpoint MUST use its latest installed Sender Context to protect outgoing messages.

 The assignment of a new Sender ID may be the result of different processes.
-The endpoint may request a new Sender ID, e.g. because of exhaustion of Sender Sequence Numbers (see {{ssec-wrap-around-partial-iv}}).
-An endpoint may request to re-join the group, e.g. because of losing its mutable Security Context (see {{ssec-loss-mutable-context}}), and is provided with a new Sender ID together with the latest immutable Security Context.
+The endpoint may request a new Sender ID, e.g., because of exhaustion of Sender Sequence Numbers (see {{ssec-wrap-around-partial-iv}}).
+An endpoint may request to re-join the group, e.g., because of losing its mutable Security Context (see {{ssec-loss-mutable-context}}), and is provided with a new Sender ID together with the latest immutable Security Context.

 For the other group members, the Recipient Context corresponding to the old Sender ID becomes stale (see {{sec-group-key-management}}).